luavixen/Patella/README.md

 }; // Output "Abraham's username is big-george123 (289 years old)"
 ```

+You can also link up multiple computed tasks which will be run as one "task".
+Computed tasks will trigger other computed tasks if they change values that have dependencies, even able to trigger multiple other tasks at once!
+The only restriction is that a computed task cannot trigger itself, as that would always result in an infinite loop.
 ```javascript
 // Create our nums object, with some default values for properties that will be computed const nums = observe({